Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 In the Dividends section of Stock Ratings, we see the following interesting comparisons for Apple Ticker: AAPL.

-- The Dividend Industry Percentiles chart shows that AAPL has a slightly below-average dividend yield (45th percentile) compared to the industry, but that the dividend growth is amongst the best in the industry (92nd percentile), which could be very promising.
+- The Dividend Industry Percentiles chart shows that AAPL has a slightly below-average dividend yield (45th percentile) compared to the industry.
+However, the dividend growth is amongst the best in the industry (92nd percentile), which could be very promising.

-- The Trailing Yield shows us that APPL historically keeps its dividend yield to between 1.5 and 2.5% of the stock price.
-Notably, the dividends were re-established in 2012, and the Dividend per Share has seen strong growth since.
+- The Trailing Yield shows us that APPL has historically accepted a dividend yield between 1.5 and 2.5% of the stock price.
+Notably, the dividends were re-established in 2012, and the Dividend per Share has grown strongly.

-- Finally, in the Peers Dividend Scores report, we see that Hewlett Packard Inc. (Ticker: HPQ) is currently offering a vastly superior Dividend Yield, but Apple’s Dividend Growth is industry-leading.
+- Finally, in the Peers Dividend Scores report, we see that Hewlett Packard Inc. (Ticker: HPQ) currently offers a vastly superior Dividend Yield, but Apple’s Dividend Growth is industry-leading.

 Now you have analyzed the companies you are interested in, it may be time to build your portfolio.
 If you need further food for thought on the topic of qualitatively analyzing a business and its industry, see this section in the article “How to Build a Buffett Value Screener,”